 30 March 2015

-This bill would require the Secretary of State to measure and regulate the environmental impact of unconventional gas extraction (fracking) on air quality, water quality and greenhouse gas emissions.
-It aims to improve oversight and protect the environment by ensuring fracking activities are monitored and regulated for their environmental effects, with additional related provisions to support these aims.
+This bill would require the Secretary of State to measure and regulate the environmental impact of fracking (unconventional gas extraction) on air and water quality and on greenhouse gas emissions.
+It creates a formal framework for monitoring these impacts and for taking regulatory action where necessary.

 Generated 21 February 2026